makepad/makepad/tools/android/README.md

 Makepad android quick build example for Macos, Linux-x64 and Windows.
-Please plug an android device set to developer mode into your PC via USB:
+Please plug an android device set to developer mode into your PC via USB.
+The toolchain install is completely local and does not change things in your path:

 git clone https://github.com/makepad/makepad